Get your copy of the NSCA CSCS exam cheat sheet. It helps immensely for studying for the exam.

 Vitamin D is a concern.
 Fatty fish and fortified beverages are best for this.

-Iron and Folate are a concern for a lot of women and adolescent females.
+Iron and Folate are a concern for many women and adolescent females.
 Red meat and iron fortified cereals are best for iron.
 Beans, peas, peanuts, and sunflower seeds are best for Folate.

 A Macronutrient is a nutrient that we require in large amounts in our Diet